-• There are 399 people receiving Walsall Council funded bed-based respite care.
-277 of these people are under 65 and 122 are over 65 years of age.
+There are 399 people receiving Walsall Council funded bed-based respite care.
+277 of these people are under 65 and 109 are over 65 years of age.
+There are 13 other users of bed-based respite with varying primary needs.